Joystream/joystream-landing/testnets/rome/forum-module.md

 ## Events

-- `TopicCategoryCreated`: A topic category was introduced with a given identifier.
+- `CategoryCreated`: A category was introduced with a given identifier.
-- `TopicCategoryDeleted`: A topic category, with a given identifier, was removed.
+- `CategoryDeleted`: A category, with a given identifier, was removed.
 - `ThreadCreated`: A thread was created with a given identifier.
 - `ThreadDeleted`: A thread was removed, with a given identifier, was removed.
 - `PostAdded`: ...